glic3rinu/spam-gear/README.md

 ## [emergency-mail](emergency-mail)

-Sometimes during spam attacks your local mail server queue is badly saturated with tons of spam, potentially creating large delays on mail delivery, including alerts sent by the awesome spam-gear scripts :).
+Sometimes during spam attacks your local mail queue is badly saturated with tons of spam, potentially creating large delays on mail delivery, including alerts sent by the awesome spam-gear scripts :).

 To avoid reciving delayed spam alerts this script opens an SMTP connection to a remote server and sends the report through it.
 But to avoid spamming your personal email account, it only does so when the local queue contains more than `EMERGENCY_THRESHOLD` messages.